temporal-community/temporal-ai-agent/README.md

 2. Set `LLM_PROVIDER=ollama` in your `.env` file and `OLLAMA_MODEL_NAME` to the name of the model you installed.

-Note: The local LLM is disabled by default as ChatGPT 4o was found to be MUCH more reliable for this use case.
-However, you can switch to Ollama if desired.
+Note: I found the other (hosted) LLMs to be MUCH more reliable for this use case.
+However, you can switch to Ollama if desired, and choose a suitably large model if your computer has the resources.

 ## Agent Tools
 * Requires a Rapidapi key for sky-scrapper (how we find flights).
 Set this in the `RAPIDAPI_KEY` environment variable in .env